 Valuation allowances are provided against deferred tax assets to the extent that it is more likely than not that the deferred tax asset will not be realized.
 The Company's management considers all available positive and negative evidence including its history of operating income or losses, future reversals of existing taxable temporary difference, taxable income in carryback years and tax-planning strategies.
-The Company has concluded that it is more likely than not that the benefit from certain federal tax credits, state net operating loss carryforwards, and state tax credits will not be realized.
-In recognition of this risk, the Company has provided a valuation allowance of \$91.3 million on the deferred tax assets relating to these federal tax credits, state net operating loss carryforwards, and state tax credits which is an increase of \$79.2 million in 2020.
+The Company has concluded that it is more likely than not that the benefit from certain federal and state tax credits and net operating loss carryforwards will not be realized.
+In recognition of this risk, the Company has provided a valuation allowance of \$61.7 million on the deferred tax assets relating to these federal and state tax credits and net operating loss carryforwards which is a decrease of \$75.0 million in 2022.